Courses/Master SEO & AIO/Understand searcher intent

 3. Add phrases that echo what people might be searching for.

 Example: If your blog post describes a whale watching trip, include a sentence like: “Like many travelers, we wanted to know where to find the best whale watching experience in Norway.”
+With a sentence like this, search engines like Google can match your content to search queries like “best whale watching experience in Norway“.

-How search engines find your content
+How search engines find content

 Understand keywords